-While exercising your brain won’t prevent every case of Alzheimer’s or Dementia, it will have a positive impact on its function.
+While exercising your brain won’t prevent every case of Alzheimer’s or dementia, it will have a positive impact on its function.

 Other tried and true measures include eating a balanced diet, maintaining a healthy weight and getting adequate exercise for your body’s overall health.